 Every time you’re hungry, you’re feeling sad, or you want to go to sleep, your hormones are behind these impulses.
 Indeed, there’s little that hormones don’t control when it comes to your body’s functions.
-At The Balancing Center in the vibrant Gold Coast neighborhood of Chicago, Daniel Fedeli, DC, PC, and his team understand all too well the impact a disruption or imbalance in your hormones can have, and they offer techniques to encourage endocrine health.
+At The Balancing Center in the vibrant Gold Coast neighborhood of Chicago, Daniel Fedeli, DC, PC, and Kenneth Bennett, DC understand all too well the impact a disruption or imbalance in your hormones can have, and they offer techniques to encourage endocrine health.
 If you want to explore your hormone health, call or book an appointment online.

 Hormones are chemical messengers that control most of your body’s major functions, from sleep to sex.
 Your hormones are created by glands located throughout your body, which make up your endocrine system.

 To give you a better idea of how your hormones dictate your body’s needs and behaviors, here’s a look at the primary hormone-producing glands:

 Located in your brain, this gland controls everything from your mood to your body temperature, and it also oversees many other hormone-producing glands.